sbu-python-class/python-science/content/12-extensions/extensions-example.md

 If we want to write the code in Fortran, we need to [compile it into a shared object library](https://numpy.org/doc/stable/f2py/usage.html) that python can import.
+This is where `f2py` comes in---it is part of the numpy project, so you probably already have it installed.

 Support for this is in transition at the moment.
 The old official way to do this was to use `distutils`, but this is removed in python 3.12.